effepivi/ICE4131-HPC/LAB3-ray-tracing/README.md

 **Question:** Why?

-**Answer:** When you edit your program and submit a job, you can now run small tasks.
+**Answer:** When you edit your program and submit a job, you can run small tasks (nicer for debugging).

 ## Run your program